 (This is a guest post from Pierre at Anything Under Our Stars)

 Disclosure: This Best Places to Visit in Norway travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 There are some amazing places to see in Norway.
 It is home to some of the most exquisite and surreal sceneries known to man.
 With beautiful fjords, spectacular Northern lights, and a rich ancient history, it’s no wonder many Norway locations are near the top of almost every traveler’s bucket list.